Juncker lists 10 steps to stem euro zone crisis

 3 - "Strict continuation of course of budget consolidation, with automatic sanctions for repeated failures to meet budgets

-4 - "A road map toward bank recapitalization.
-The under-capitalized banks have to first try to get refinanced on markets.
+4 - "A road map towards bank recapitalisation.
+The under-capitalised banks have to first try to get refinanced on markets.
 If that does not succeed, states have to consider whether they can jump in to make available the necessary capital."

 Tax payers should get dividends for rescuing banks.